bio-ontology-research-group/UNMIREOT/results.md

 This is the combination of EFO with all ontologies below, minus IDO, because this is not loadable.

-ELK: *Inconsistent Ontology* TODO: Identify the axiom which causes inconsistency.
+ELK: *Inconsistent Ontology*

+Loading the inconsistent ontology in Protege to discover the source of the inconsistency required the removal of ZEA as an import because of an import renaming issue Protege wasn't able to sort out.
+Classifying the combined ontology in Protege using ELK confirmed the inconsistency, and the explanation tool revealed 2 axioms causing the inconsistency:

-After removal of ERO, the ontology is consistent.
-This combined ontology has a total of 297,591 classes and 199,587 axioms (the axiom count cannot be right!).
+After removal of ERO, the ontology is consistent (this version also includes ZEA).
+This combined ontology has a total of 297,591 classes and 199,587 axioms.

 ELK: 52,540 Unsatisfiable Classes